apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Defines workload spec of this component.
-From KB 0.7.0, RSM(ReplicatedStateMachineSpec) will be the underlying CR which powers all kinds of workload in KB.
+From KB 0.7.0, RSM(InstanceSetSpec) will be the underlying CR which powers all kinds of workload in KB.
 RSM is an enhanced stateful workload extension dedicated for heavy-state workloads like databases.</p>
 </td>
 </tr>